elbeto87/elguason/README.md

 ## Setup
 ```
 cp .env.sample .env
-# fill with your CUIL, PASSWORD and your name as it's seen while clicking on 'emitir factura'
+# fill with your CUIL, PASSWORD and your FACTURADOR name as it's seen while clicking on 'emitir factura'
-# Usually SURNAME NAME all uppercase.
+# If you have more than one Point of Sale, you can also set PUNTO_DE_VENTA
 ```

 ## Como usarlo?